Add To Favorites

 Is it a snake?
 A garden hose?
 A worm?
 Design and decorate a Sparkling Serpent mask that lets your imagination—and creativity—run wild.

-Look around your classroom and at home.
-What things can you find that look similar to snakes?
+Have students look around the classroom and at home.
+What things can they find that look similar to snakes?

-Use Crayola® Model Magic to sculpt your own colorful snake mask.
+Use Crayola® Model Magic to sculpt a colorful snake mask.
 Be imaginative, so nobody will mistake it for a real snake!

-Use Crayola Glitter Glue, chenille stems, fake jewels, and other items to decorate your mask.
+Use Crayola Glitter Glue, chenille stems, fake jewels, and other items to decorate the mask.
 Attach them firmly with Crayola School Glue.
-Air-dry your mask at least 24 hours.
+Air-dry the mask at least 24 hours.

-Share your serpent mask sculptures with your classmates.
+Have students share their serpent mask sculptures with classmates.
 What different snakes are represented?